 - How appropriate is the physical space (floor area) for the number of students using the playground, field etc?

 - List the areas (according to observations and recorded incidents) that cause the most problems.
 Consider all areas: playground, field, toilets, dining room, corridors, classroom access, entrance/reception area.

-Once the problem areas have been recognised, consider how changes may be made.
+Once the problem areas have been recognized, consider how changes may be made.
 These changes can include issues easily dealt with in school (by having extra staff on duty in key areas, staggering breaktimes and so on) but may also include issues that require outside help (provision of equipment, uneven surfaces, creation of quiet areas and so on).

 The environment is certainly a key aspect of calm lunch breaks.
 Staffing, however, is perhaps of even greater importance.
 Use the questions below to assess how effective your school’s staffing procedures are during lunch break.

 - How many members of staff are on duty inside and outside during lunch break?